How Much Does Business Health Insurance Cost Per Employee?

 Choose A Reduced Hospital List

 The underwriting you choose will also impact your premiums significantly.
-Full Medical Underwriting, will be the cheapest option, however it can lead to less cover for some employees.
-This is due to the fact insurers will assess each employees medical history before providing cover.
-Medical history disregarded on the other hand will ignore any previous health conditions, because of this it is by far the most expensive.
+Full Medical Underwriting will be the cheapest option, however it can lead to less cover for some employees.
+This is because insurers will assess each employee’s medical history before providing cover.
+Medical history disregarded, on the other hand, will ignore any previous health conditions, because of this it’s by far the most expensive.

 Review Your Policy

-Once you have a policy it’s always best to review it every few years.
+Once you have a policy, it’s always best to review it every few years.
 Over time, things change.
-New products and insurers come to the market.
-By regularly reviewing you can make sure that your policy remains fit for purpose and you can ensure you are still getting the most competitive price.
+New products and insurers come to market.
+By regularly reviewing, you can make sure that your policy remains fit for purpose and you can ensure you are still getting the most competitive price.

 EXPERT TIP 🤓

-Compare Company Health Insurance Quotes & Get Expert Advice
+Compare Business Health Insurance Quotes & Get Expert Advice

-Not everyone has time or the expertise to do all of the work involved in taking out an insurance policy for a group of people.
+Not everyone has time or the expertise to do all the work involved in taking out an insurance policy for a group of employees.

 Why Speak to Us?